somenath203/next-finance-tracker/README.md

 # Next Finance Tracker

-Next Finance Tracker is a comprehensive finance management application built with Next.js, designed to help users track and manage their finances in real time.
+Next Finance Tracker is a full stack finance management application built with Next.js, designed to help users track and manage their finances in real time.

 ## Technologies Used